yattote/Generic-Libraries/README.md

+Just see if this goes to local repository or it affects original repository

 # Generic-Libraries
 General purpose libraries for other projects which can include them easily as needed through the [platformio.ini](http://docs.platformio.org/en/latest/projectconf.html) config file.